This is a Monthly Rapid Update release of the MySQL Enterprise Server 5.0.

 Comparisons between row constructors, such as

-produce output for tables with non-ASCII characters in their
+SHOW TABLE STATUScould fail to produce output for tables with non-ASCII characters in their name.
+(Bug #25830)

 Floating-point numbers could be handled with different numbers of digits depending on whether the text or prepared-statement protocol was used.
 (Bug #21205)